 - A burning, numbness, or tingling feeling that is not normal.

 - Some heart problems have very rarely happened.
 Most of the time, signs started within 10 days after getting the vaccine.
 Signs may include chest pain, shortness of breath, or feeling like your heart is beating fast, fluttering, or pounding.
-Call your doctor right away if you have any of these signs.
-If you have questions or concerns about this information, talk with your doctor.
+Call the doctor right away if your child has any of these signs.
+If you have questions or concerns about this information, talk with the doctor.